Skip to content

 Comparing Freelance to Salary

-To match a 78,000 net freelance income as a salaried employee: salary must include benefits worth 20-30% (healthcare, retirement match, paid leave, professional development budget).
-A 100,000 salary with 20,000 benefits equals 120,000 total compensation — matching 78,000 freelance net after overhead, tax reserve, and self-employment specific costs.
-Freelance gross revenue typically needs to be 40-60% above equivalent salary to match net take-home including benefits.
+Matching a 78,000 net freelance income as a salaried employee typically means a salary plus benefits worth 20-30% (healthcare, retirement match, paid leave, professional development budget).
+A 100,000 salary with 20,000 in benefits gives 120,000 total compensation — closer to matching 78,000 freelance net once overhead, tax reserve, and self-employment-specific costs are factored.
+Freelance gross revenue typically needs to be 40-60% above an equivalent salary to match net take-home including benefits value, though the exact figure varies by jurisdiction and benefits package.

 Why Some Freelancers Burn Out Financially

-Setting rates based on what clients will pay without calculating sustainable minimum.
-Tracking gross revenue without subtracting overhead.
-Assuming every hour is billable.
-Working nominally full-time but only billing 15-20 hours weekly.
-Not reserving for tax (self-employment tax adds 15%+ on top of income tax).
+Common patterns: setting rates based on what clients will pay without calculating the sustainable minimum, tracking gross revenue without subtracting overhead, assuming every hour is billable, working nominally full-time while only billing 15-20 hours weekly, and not reserving for tax (self-employment tax adds 7-15% on top of income tax in jurisdictions where it applies).
 These patterns produce financial stress despite apparent success at the revenue level.
-The calculator surfaces the net number clearly; sustainable freelance practice requires the net to support lifestyle plus tax reserve.
+Sustainable freelance income typically needs to cover lifestyle costs alongside a tax reserve.

 Using the Calculator for Rate Setting

-Target annual net income: 80,000.
-Overhead 20%.
-Billable hours 25 weekly × 46 weeks = 1,150.
+Working an example backward: target annual net income 80,000, overhead 20%, billable hours 25 weekly × 46 weeks = 1,150 annual hours.
 Required gross: 100,000.
 Required hourly rate: 87.
-The calculator works backward from target to reveal the rate required to hit specific income goals.
-Setting rates below this figure produces shortfalls regardless of hours worked.
-Setting rates above builds buffer for assumption variance and career investment.
+The calculator can be run repeatedly with different target nets to reveal the rate required to hit specific income goals.
+Rates set below this figure produce shortfalls regardless of hours worked.

 What the Calculator Does Not Model

 Income tax (add separately based on jurisdiction).
-Self-employment tax in applicable jurisdictions (typically 7-15% on top of income tax).
-Specific overhead line items (aggregated into percentage).
+Self-employment tax in applicable jurisdictions (commonly 7-15% on top of income tax).
+Specific overhead line items (aggregated into the percentage).
 Variable income patterns (some months much higher than others).
 Platform fees if applicable.
-Currency exchange effects for international clients.
+Currency exchange effects on international clients.
 Bad-debt losses from non-paying clients.
-Contribution to retirement accounts that reduce taxable income.
+Retirement contributions that reduce taxable income.

 Using aspirational billable hours that do not match realistic capacity.
 Ignoring overhead entirely.
 Treating gross revenue as income.
 Not comparing against equivalent salary including benefits value.
-Setting rates without calculating sustainable minimum from target income.
-Working hours not billed (learning, admin, sales) as if unpaid time has no cost.
-The calculator establishes the honest net income figure; realistic freelance planning requires matching actual patterns to the calculator inputs.
+Setting rates without calculating the sustainable minimum from a target income figure.
+Treating unpaid working hours (learning, admin, sales) as cost-free.
+The calculator establishes an honest net income figure; realistic planning involves matching actual patterns to the calculator inputs.

 Example Scenario